Defective Product Injuries in Georgia

 Statute of Limitations for Defective Product Claims in Georgia

-- Georgia also imposes a statute of repose limiting claims after a certain number of years from first sale
+- Georgia’s statute of repose may limit claims after a certain number of years from first sale

 Prompt legal evaluation is essential.